 Stewed lentil curry, dal is lifted with a tadka or tempering – spices and other ingredients sizzled in hot oil.
 While ghee in dal is sublime, you can also use mustard oil and coconut oil for flavour, or vegetable/sunflower oil to cook your dal tadka.

 Read a recipe for autumnal lentil squash and vegetable stew here.

-Indian cuisine is replete with other pulses like chickpeas, black-eyed beans and kidney beans.
-These are often sautéed or turned into curry to great effect.
+Indian cuisine is replete with other pulses like chickpeas, black-eyed beans, and kidney beans.
+These are often sautéed or turned into the curry to great effect.
 A green chilli or two really lifts their buttery texture and add chopped fresh coriander in abundance to serve.